-The Breitling Blackbird Chronograph Limited Edition Blacksteel is one of the my favorite introductions by Breitling this year.
-It features a stainless steel case that has a high-tech Diamond Like Carbon coating.
+The Breitling Blackbird Chronograph Limited Edition Blacksteel is one of my favorite introductions by Breitling this year.
+It features a stainless steel case that has a high-tech Diamond-Like Carbon coating.
 The bezel is DLC with a matte finish.
-Everything else, the case, the crown and the pushers are polished DLC.
+Everything else, the case, the crown, and the pushers are polished DLC.
 The shiny stealth grey finish almost reminds me of a pearl grey paint job on an Audi.
 The finish looks really good, and it’s extremely scratch resistant.

 The dial is in trophy black with red and white contrasting markers and hands.
 The bezel has a matte grey finish, which contrasts nicely with the shiny grey case, pushers and crown.
-The caseback is solid and in polished steel, engraved with the limited edition number.
+The solid caseback is steel, and has been polished and engraved with the edition number.

-The Breitling Blackbird Chronograph LE comes with a few different strap options.
-It is available on Diver Pro II or Ocean Racer rubber strap with the Blacksteel pushbutton folding clasp for $7,435, or on a Diver Pro II rubber strap with a carbon treated tang-type buckle for $6,785.
+The Breitling Blackbird Chronograph LE comes with either an Ocean Racer rubber strap with the Blacksteel pushbutton folding clasp for $7,435 or a Diver Pro II rubber strap with a carbon treated tang-type buckle for $6,785.